Notre Dame de Namur University

 The Sisters of Notre Dame de Namur came to the San Francisco Bay Area from their mission schools in Oregon.
-While visiting the Bay Area they established an institute of higher learning, College of Notre Dame, in the city of San Jose.
-The school was chartered in 1868 as the first college in the state of California authorized to grant the baccalaureate degree to women.
+While visiting the Bay Area, they established an institute of higher learning, College of Notre Dame, in the City of San Jose.
+Chartered in 1868, it was the first college in the State of California authorized to grant the baccalaureate degree to women.

-The Sisters soon outgrew their facility in the South Bay and moved the campus to Belmont in 1923.
-They purchased Ralston Hall, the country estate of William Chapman Ralston, San Francisco financier and founder of the Bank of California.
-Ralston Hall became the center of the campus and in recent years has been designated as a California Historical Landmark.
+The College soon outgrew its facility in the South Bay and moved to Belmont in 1923.
+The College purchased Ralston Hall, the country estate of William Chapman Ralston, San Francisco financier and founder of the Bank of California.
+The Hall became the center of the campus and in recent years has been designated as a California Historical Landmark.

 It is fundamental to the health of an academic institution and ultimately to the health of a society at large that individual persons and groups of persons exercise their responsibility and freedom to search for the truth and to speak the truth as it is discovered.
 In a collegial community, the corporate person of the University and the persons of the faculty, staff, administration, and the student body bear mutual responsibility to exercise professional competence and to extend to one another the trust and respect that foster an environment for the exercise of academic freedom.

-Specific information regarding student academic freedoms, code of student conduct, student judicial system, policy on harassment and discrimination and student grievance procedures is contained in the Student Handbook available from the Student Affairs Division.
-See the section on Student Academic Rights and Responsibilities.
+Specific information regarding student academic freedoms, code of student conduct, student judicial system, policy on harassment and discrimination, and student grievance procedures is contained in the Student Handbook available from the Campus Life Division.
+See the section on Student Rights, Freedoms, and Responsibilities.

-Notre Dame de Namur University's educational services and employment opportunities are provided without regard to race, religion, color, national origin, age, sex, sexual orientation, physical or mental disability, marital status and other criteria protected by law except where there is a bona fide occupational or religious qualification.
+Notre Dame de Namur University's educational services and employment opportunities are provided without regard to race, religion, color, national origin, age, sex, sexual orientation, physical or mental disability, marital status, and other criteria protected by law except where there is a bona fide occupational or religious qualification.
 Any otherwise qualified student or applicant with a disability may request reasonable accommodation regarding the application process and services as a prospective or enrolled student.
-Requests for accommodation of a disability or any complaints by students related to student educational services or their employment opportunities should be directed to the Dean of Students, Notre Dame de Namur University, (650) 508-3459.
+Requests for accommodation of a disability or any complaints by students related to student educational services or their employment opportunities should be directed to the Associate Provost for Student Affairs, Notre Dame de Namur University, (650) 508-3511.

 Notre Dame de Namur University is accredited by the: